gguru-s/moused/README.md

 # Install & Run

+Add the user to moused group

 	make install
- 	add the user to moused group
 Run

 	/<path_to_application-mapper.py

  This will start the moused app and update the mappings based on active window.